nerdysandy17/Typeform/README.md

 ### Docker Deployment

-The application is containerized using Docker for consistent deployment:
+The application is containerised using Docker for consistent deployment:

 ```dockerfile
 FROM python:3.12.4-slim-bookworm